ameli/imate/docs/source/tutorials/install.rst

     ``CUDA_HOME``, ``CUDA_PATH``, ``CUDA_ROOT``

-        These variables are relevant only if you are compiling with CUDA compiler. :ref:`Install CUDA Toolkit <install-cuda>` and specify the home directory of CUDA Toolkit by setting either of these variables.
+        These variables are relevant only if you are compiling with the CUDA compiler. :ref:`Install CUDA Toolkit <install-cuda>` and specify the home directory of CUDA Toolkit by setting either of these variables.
 The home directory should be a path containing the executable ``/bin/nvcc`` (or ``\bin\nvcc.exe`` on Windows).
 For instance, if ``/usr/local/cuda/bin/nvcc`` exists, export the following:

         .. tab-set::